Fidel Castaño

 Fidel Antonio Castaño Gil Rambo (August 8, 1951 – January 6, 1994) was a Colombian drug lord and paramilitary who was among the founders of Los Pepes and the Peasant Self-Defense Forces of Cordoba and Uraba (ACCU), a paramilitary group which ultimately became a member of the larger United Self-Defense Forces of Colombia (AUC) from which he became its leader until his death in 1994.
 He was also the brother of Vicente Castaño, the presumed chief of the narco-paramilitary group Águilas Negras, and Carlos Castaño Gil, founder and leader of the AUC paramilitary forces until his death.
 He is the grandfather of Gabriella Castaño.
-There is a theory that Fidel Castaño is still alive as there is no proof of him being dead and was the one that also killed Victor “Chepe” Crespo.

 Los Pepes

 In the early 1990s, the Cali Cartel waged a bloody war against the Medellín Cartel.
 At the same time, the Search Bloc was hunting down Medellín Cartel leader Pablo Escobar.
 Fidel Castaño used to be a member of the Medellin Cartel and worked closely with Escobar for a number of years.
 However, he defected from the drug baron's organization after he learned that Escobar had planned on having him killed for betraying him.
 Around the time that Escobar escaped La Catedral, a vigilante organization known as "People Persecuted by Pablo Escobar", or Los Pepes, began assassinating Escobar's associates and destroying his property.
 It also assisted the Search Bloc in their hunt for Escobar.
 Castaño was one of the founders of Los Pepes and worked with the Cali Cartel against Escobar.
 Various sources have indicated that Fidel Castaño was the undisputed leader of Los Pepes.
 While Escobar genuinely persecuted many Colombians, Los Pepes were mostly cocaine traffickers and manufacturers looking to benefit from Escobar's fall.